Audit and Risk Committee

 - the establishment and maintenance of controls to safeguard the Council's financial and non-financial assets

-- reviewing Council's Fraud and Protected Disclosures policies, and other relevant policies and procedures
+- reviewing the Council's Fraud and Protected Disclosures policies, and other relevant policies and procedures

 The role of the committee is to gain an assurance that there is a robust process to manage risks appropriately.
 In fulfilling their role on the Audit and Risk Committee, members shall be impartial and independent at all times.